 Vyke had a huge marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
-Of course, the flagship product, touted in the press and in their annual reports, represented maybe 1-2% of their revenues.
-The real business was cash calling products, which we sold through distributors in Africa and the Middle East.
+The flagship product, touted in the press and in their annual reports, however represented a small part of their actual revenues.
+The bulk of the business was cash calling products, which we sold through distributors in Africa and the Middle East.
 Less fancy than the high-tech-ish app advertised on buses and taxis in London, but lucrative for sure!

 Since 2008, I had been in touch with a Norwegian inventor based in Kenya.
 Jon Bøhmer had developed a range of innovative off-grid solar energy products, and was working to get a business up and running.
-Bøhmer was was something of a D-list celebrity in Norway, with notable previous successes in entrepreneurship.
+Bøhmer gained some earlier fame in Norway, with notable previous successes in entrepreneurship.
 That made his project something worth considering.
 He needed funding for his project, though, and wasn’t ready for a commercial launch yet.